OlufemiOyekanmiLineTen/LineTen/README.md

 1. The Infrastructure stage - The Infrastruture is built with terraform.
 It contains a series of terraform files which builds an AKS cluster, a container registry.
 2. The Build stage - In this stage, the pipeline builds the application using its Dockerfile and is deployed to ACR
-3. The Deploy to Kuberenets stage - In this stage, the image is pulled from the ACR and deployed into the Kubernetes cluster
+3. The Deploy to Kuberenets stage - In this stage, the image is pulled from the ACR and deployed into the Kubernetes cluster.

+The Service external IP is 40.114.174.15